royen99/coinbase-scripts/README.md

 ✅ Uses a PostgreSQL database backend for saving and loading price history and trading state.\
 ✅ Asynchronous API requests, improving performance and responsiveness.\
 ✅ Concurrent Price Fetching.
 Fetches prices for all cryptocurrencies simultaneously.\
-✅ Trades multiple cryptocurrencies with configurable settings.
+✅ Trades multiple cryptocurrencies with configurable settings.\
+✅ Moving Average Convergence Divergence (MACD) to identify trend direction and momentum.\
+✅ Relative Strength Index (RSI) to identify overbought and oversold conditions.\
+✅ Integrated MACD and RSI signals into the trading strategy.

 Additional settings (inside the `config.json`) are needed holding your database info and which coins you want to enable/disable.\
 You can adjust `trade_percentage` to control how much of your balance gets traded. 😘💸\